for the year ended 30 June 2018

 Administration and management

 Property and asset management in Hyprop's South African operations are fully internalised.
-No property or asset management fees were paid during the year in South Africa.
+No property or asset management fees were paid in South Africa during the year.

 Investments in South-Eastern Europe

-The group's investments in South-Eastern Europe are held by a joint venture investment holding company, Hystead Limited (Hystead), a United Kingdom registered company, in which the group has a 60% equity interest.
+Hyprop's investments in South-Eastern Europe are held through a UK company, Hystead, in which Hyprop has a 60% interest.
+The portfolio consists of six high-quality, dominant shopping centres, located in five capital cities in South-Eastern Europe.
 In terms of the Hystead shareholder agreement (the shareholder agreement), Hyprop has joint control of Hystead.

-The shareholder agreement also includes, to the extent that Hystead has distributable earnings from its property investments, a contractual right by the Hystead shareholders to receive dividends from Hystead.
+The shareholder agreement also provides that, to the extent that Hystead receives distributions from its property investments, a contractual right by the Hystead shareholders have a contractual right to receive dividends from Hystead.
 This contractual right to receive dividends results in the investment in Hystead being accounted for as an investment in a financial asset (in terms of IFRS).
-Refer to note 6.3 – 60% – Joint venture – Hystead Limited (Hystead).
+Refer to note 7 – Financial asset.

 Audit and risk committee report

-The audit and risk committee fulfilled its responsibilities during the year (refer to the audit report for full details).
-The committee has further satisfied itself as to the independence of the external auditors and their suitability for reappointment for the ensuing year.
+The audit and risk committee fulfilled its responsibilities during the year (refer to its report here for details).
+The committee satisfied itself as to the independence of the external auditor.

-KPMG Inc. was appointed as auditors in accordance with part C of section 90 of the Companies Act of South Africa.
+KPMG Inc. was appointed as the external auditor in accordance with part C of section 90 of the Companies Act of South Africa.
+The external auditor's report to the shareholders on whether the consolidated financial statements are fairly presented in accordance with the applicable financial reporting framework follows here.

 Directors' interest in contracts

-No material contracts in which the directors have an interest were entered into during the year, other than the transactions detailed in note 33 – Related parties and related-party transactions to the consolidated financial statements.
+No material contracts in which the directors have an interest were entered into during the year, other than those detailed in note 33 – Related parties and related-party transactions, to the consolidated financial statements.

-The directors consider that the group and its subsidiaries have adequate resources to continue operating for the foreseeable future and that it is appropriate to adopt the going concern basis in preparing the consolidated financial statements.
+The directors are of the opinion that the group and its subsidiaries have adequate resources to continue operating for the foreseeable future and that it was appropriate to adopt the going concern basis in preparing the consolidated financial statements.

 The directors have satisfied themselves that the group and its subsidiaries are in a sound financial position and that they have access to sufficient borrowing facilities to meet their foreseeable cash requirements.

-Hyprop uses dividend per share as the relevant measure of financial results for trading statement purposes.
+Hyprop uses dividend per share as the measure of financial results for trading statement purposes.

 Approval of the consolidated financial statements